William C. Wampler, Jr.

 Redd graduated cum laude from Yale University with a BA in Art History and earned a MS in Community and College Counseling from Longwood University.
 Most recently, he completed the Duke University Certificate in Non-Profit Management.
 A Martinsville native, Redd is an alumnus of Laurel Park High School.

 Redd serves as President of the Virginia College Access Network and is Past Chairman of the Virginia Museum of Natural History Board of Trustees.
-He is also a member of the Virginia ACT State Council and the West Piedmont Workforce Investment Board.
+He is Chair of the Virginia ACT State Council and a member of the West Piedmont Workforce Investment Board.

 Christina Reed joined New College Institute in January 2011 after working for The Harvest Foundation for seven years.
 At NCI, her main focus will be on accounting and finances, but she will also bring experience in various areas of Operations.